campusjam/campusjam/README.md

 # campusjam

 Jam with the community.

-A Meteor App created by Kelly Lee, Dan Li, Hongbo Lin.
+This repo contains the code for the campusjam app, a Meteor App created by Kelly Lee, Dan Li, Hongbo Lin.